We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 To work in Target Display mode on iMac, hit [Command] + F2 while you have the Mini DisplayPort to Mini DisplayPort or Thunderbolt to Thunderbolt connector plugged into both machines.
 You can also press [Command] + Fn + F2.

 You will receive a tracking number over email as soon as we create a shipping label for your package.
 It will be sent from UPS QUANTUM VIEW or TNT shipping services.
-In that email or attached to the email there is tracking information about your package including projected delivery dates, location, and tracking numbers.
+Tracking information about your package includes projected delivery dates, location, and tracking numbers.

-International customers may receive Exceptions on their delivery as these packages cross international borderlines.
-Please be patient.
+International customers may receive Exceptions on their delivery as these packages cross international borderlines, so a little patience goes a long way!
 Unless you are contacted by phone by UPS, emailed by us, or have missed delivery, these Exception notifications are informing you the package is crossing into your country.

 - Buffalo MiniStation Thunderbolt